Farm24: Educating the Public on Farming and Agriculture with Social Media

 In today’s post, I'm going to be talking about #Farm24 and then giving some tips on how you, as a farmer, can share your world during this online event!

 Unless you exist under a (rather large) rock, you’ll have heard of #Farm24.
 If you’re a farmer then #Farm24 is an opportunity to give everyone insight into your daily duties and experiences.
 If you’re a non-farmer it’s an opportunity to learn more about farming and agriculture.

-#Farm24 is a day where social media COMES ALIVE in a celebration of all things agriculture.
-Where the general public (and other farmers alike) get a peek inside milking parlours, farrowing houses, sheep sheds, vegetable fields, combines and calving pens (to name but a few places!) to see just where British (and Irish) products come from.
+#Farm24 is a day where social media comes alive in a celebration of all things agriculture.
+Where the general public (and other farmers alike) get a peek inside milking parlours, farrowing houses, sheep sheds, vegetable fields, combines and calving pens to see just where British (and Irish) products come from.

-The campaign has been running since 2015 and this year was definitely the BIGGEST celebration yet.
+The campaign has been running since 2015 and it gets bigger and bigger each year.
 I was delighted to see just so many farmers and food producers ‘take the pledge’ and get involved on the day.
 Social media became a hive of positivity, buzzing with excitement about our agricultural industry.
 With folk the length and breadth of the UK and Ireland, opening up their farms and explaining (in a fantastic amount of detail) the processes that go into food production.

 The day highlighted the passion, enthusiasm and FIRE in the bellies of all those who tirelessly rise, each and every morning, pull on their wellies and get to work.
 Understand however, that although #Farm24 showcases just one day, there are 364 other days in the farming calendar where exactly the same passion, enthusiasm and fire exist.